mstange/samply/README.md

 Here's a profile from `samply record rustup check`: https://share.firefox.dev/3hteKZZ

-I'll add some Linux examples when I get a chance.

 ## Turn on debug info for full stacks

 If you profile Rust code, make sure to profile a binary which was compiled **in release mode** and **with debug info**.
 This will give you inline stacks and a working source code view.